 " Patients are not numbers—they are family, and family deserves our very best."

-Dr. Harris Ahmed is an Ivy League–trained vitreoretinal surgeon at Weill Cornell, specializing in the diagnosis and surgical management of complex retinal diseases.
+Dr. Harris Ahmed is an Ivy League–trained vitreoretinal surgeon specializing in the diagnosis and surgical management of complex retinal diseases.
 He completed his ophthalmology residency at Loma Linda University and has a strong background in public health and health policy.

-Dr. Ahmed is a national leader in physician advocacy, holding roles with organizations such as the AMA, AOA, and AOCOOHNS, with a focus on improving healthcare access, physician workforce distribution, and medical education.
-He has authored numerous peer-reviewed publications and has served on the Board of Trustees for the California Academy of Eye Physicians and Surgeons.
+He is a national leader in physician advocacy, holding roles with organizations such as the AMA, AOA, and AOCOOHNS, with a focus on healthcare access, physician workforce distribution, and medical education.
+He has authored numerous peer-reviewed publications and served on the Board of Trustees for the California Academy of Eye Physicians and Surgeons.

 Services: